 However, the company soon discovered that its platform was gaining traction amongst governments as a reliable open data platform.

-To capture this unintentional market, the company quickly redesigned its product to incorporate more features that specifically cater to governments and their agencies, including security and availability.
+To capture this unintentional market, the company quickly redesigned its product, adjusted its business model, and redefined its target audience.
+They recognized the opportunity and included more features that specifically cater to governments and their agencies, including security and availability.

-They focused their marketing and reoriented their GTM strategies around this new market.
-The result?
-Today, Socrata has a towering reputation as a global leader in cloud-based solutions for data-centered governments.
+They focused their marketing efforts and reoriented their GTM strategies around this new market segment.
+By showcasing their expertise in cloud-based solutions for data-centered governments, Socrata positioned itself as a trusted partner in the public sector.

 GTM Strategy Through Value Proposition?